-The decrease in the Power NI tariffs is in large part being driven by the decrease in the forecast wholesale cost (when compared with the forecast wholesale cost included in the tariff charge set in July 2013).
-The general decrease in current wholesale costs has also lead to an over recovery (estimated up until the point of the tariff change).
+The decrease in the Power NI tariffs is in large part being driven by the decrease in the forecast wholesale cost (when compared with the forecast wholesale cost included in the tariff charge set in April 2015).
+The general decrease in current wholesale costs has also led to an over recovery (estimated up until the point of the tariff change).

-The decrease in forecast energy prices (versus those set at the last tariff in July 2013) represents circa 40% of elements of the tariff contributing to the tariff decrease.
-This is due to the forward gas curve showing a downward trend.
-This results in the forecast wholesale price of electricity being lower than that wholesale cost which was forecast at the time of the last tariff setting.
+Following this decrease in forecast energy prices (versus those set at the last tariff in April 2015) within the wholesale element of the total revenue requirement now represents circa 35% of the total revenue requirement which the tariff is required to collect.
+The forward gas curve shows a downward trend and this has resulted in the forecast wholesale price of electricity being lower than that wholesale cost which was forecast at the time of the last tariff setting.

-Another factor in the tariff decrease is the amount of over recovery (which is also included in the wholesale element) applied to this year's tariff.
-In the April 2015 tariff, the over recovery amount (which represents money which Power NI has over recovered and is returning to consumers through a reduction in the tariff) is moving from an under recovery position at the setting of the July 2013 tariff.
-This 'swing' is also a contributing factor resulting in a lower overall tariff.
+Another factor in the tariff decrease is the over recovery (which is also included in the wholesale element) being applied to this year's tariff.
+In the new April 2016 tariff, the over recovery amount represents money which Power NI has over recovered and is returning to consumers through a reduction to the total revenue requirement of the tariff.